SHAKAR-AFZAL/CROSS-PLATFORM-OS-UTILITY-TOOL-PROJECT/README.md

 The primary goals of this project are:

-- Build a unified cross-platform utility tool
+- Build a unified cross platform utility tool
 - Automate common system maintenance tasks
 - Provide real-time system monitoring
 - Enable process and disk management